Tammi Reiss

-Tammi Reiss (born April 2, 1970) is an American actress and former professional basketball player.
-She is currently the coach for the University of Rhode Island.
+Tammi Reiss (born April 2, 1970) is the head coach of the University of Rhode Island’s women’s basketball team, and a former professional basketball player and American actress.
+She is currently the head coach for the University of Rhode Island.
 Reiss is a native of New York state.
 Reiss graduated from the University of Virginia in 1992 with a major in sports management.
-As a professional, she was chosen in the first round of the first-ever WNBA draft, and she played for two years with the Utah Starzz.
+As a professional, she was chosen in the first round of the first-ever WNBA draft and played for two years with the Utah Starzz.
+She is currently the head coach of the University of Rhode Island Lady Rams basketball team.

 Biography

-Reiss was born in New York, and she attended Eldred Central School, a high-school in the area.
-Reiss began playing in her high-school's team as an eighth-grader.
+Reiss was born in New York, and she attended Eldred Central School, a high school in the area.
+Reiss began playing on her high school's team as an eighth grader.
 She led Eldred Central to a state championship in 1988, and finished her high school basketball career with 2,871 points scored.
 That total places her, as of 2014, in fifth place among New York state's all-time high school girls' scoring leaders.
 At Eldred Central, Reiss was coached by Ken Bjorn and Frank Kean, with boys' team coach Paul Tylawsky, a former basketball player with a Boston Celtics affiliate, also training her three times a week.

 Reiss became a fan of Magic Johnson, and her dad built her a home basketball court during this period, so that she could hone her skills in a safe environment.

 At Eldred, Reiss established a single-game New York state girls' basketball record by scoring 51 points in one contest.

-Reiss was also an accomplished runner during this period, her achievements in Track and Field including winning the state's Class D cross-country championship in 1983.
+Reiss was also an accomplished runner during this period, her achievements in Track and Field including winning the state's Class D cross country championship in 1983.